Bhoos/.github/.github/ISSUE_TEMPLATE/discussion.md

 # Decison maker

-> There should be only one who can decide and will decide.
+> There should be only one if this is about making decision.
+Otherwise none if for general understanding.